haraldwer/GDExtensionTemplate/README.md

 The ``extension.cpp`` with class and function binding will be automatically generated based on ``extension.cpp.template``.
 If you wish to add code to ``extension.cpp``, just modify the template and your changes will be applied during next rebuild.

+## Known issues
+ * The debugger does not attach automatically to the godot process.
+You can still attach manually.

 ## Notes
  * The ``.sln`` and ``.vcxproj`` is based on the generated result of running ``scons platform=windows vsproj=yes``
  * Intellisense / Intellij will only work after first compile
  * The ``RegAutomation`` project will compile and run when you compile your c++ code. ``RegAutomation.exe`` is responsible for generating the registration code and you can find the resulting files in ``/source/{project name}/.generated/``.
  * NMake .sln requires an exe path without parameters.
-The ``GodotRun`` project is a workaround for this.
+The ``ProjectLauncher`` project is a workaround for this.
  * This has only been tested using Rider 2023.2